Homicide Act 1957

-The Homicide Act 1957 (5 & 6 Eliz.2 c.11) is an Act of the Parliament of the United Kingdom.
+The Homicide Act 1957 (5 & 6 Eliz.
+2. c.
+11) is an Act of the Parliament of the United Kingdom.
 It was enacted as a partial reform of the common law offence of murder in English law by abolishing the doctrine of constructive malice (except in limited circumstances), reforming the partial defence of provocation, and by introducing the partial defences of diminished responsibility and suicide pact.
-It restricted the use of the death penalty for murder.
+It further restricted the use of the death penalty for murder to particular enumerated circumstances, under the rubrique of capital murder.

 Similar provisions to Part I of this Act was enacted for Northern Ireland by Part II of the Criminal Justice Act (Northern Ireland) 1966.
+The Act was highly controversial as a hodgepodge partial abolition, which categorically deemed all murder by firearm or during theft, for instance, punishable by death, whereas murder via poison or during rape would not.
+Dissatisfaction from both abolitionists and proponents of capital punishment was a key factor in passing the subsequent Abolition of Death Penalty Act of 1965, under the Wilson ministry.
+For all non-capital forms of murder, the mandatory punishment would be life imprisonment.

 History

 The Act was introduced following the Royal Commission on Capital Punishment 1949–53, and embodied some of its recommendations but differed from the main recommendation which was that "it is impracticable to find a satisfactory method of limiting the scope of capital punishment by dividing murder into degrees".
 During and after the royal commission there had been several controversial cases, including that of Derek Bentley in 1953 where a 19-year-old defendant was hanged for a murder committed by his 16-year-old co-defendant.
-(Bentley's conviction was found to be unsafe by the Court of Appeal in 1998) The hanging of Ruth Ellis in 1955 had also caused considerable unease with the system of capital punishment; Ellis had a strong potential defence of diminished responsibility, but the law did not provide for such a defence to a charge of murder.
+(Bentley's conviction was found to be unsafe by the Court of Appeal in 1998) The hanging of Ruth Ellis in 1955 had also caused considerable unease with the system of capital punishment; Ellis had a strong potential defence of diminished responsibility due to previous, but not immediate, abuse by her victim, but as the law did not provide for such a defence to a charge of murder she was sentenced to death, and eventually not reprieved.

 In November 1955, after Home Secretary Gwilym Lloyd George announced the government's rejection of some of the Royal Commission's proposals, veteran MP Sydney Silverman introduced a Bill to abolish capital punishment.
 The Conservative government avoided a vote on it (which would have shown Conservative MPs to be divided), but a debate was held in February 1956 on a government motion and resulted in an abolitionist amendment being carried by 293 to 262.
 Silverman's Bill was then passed by the Commons but vetoed by the House of Lords.

 In order to mollify the abolitionists, the government then announced it would bring in a reform to the law to curtail the use of capital punishment.